Jeff Bezos and his multiplying interests, 1994-2021

 2018 Surpasses Bill Gates as the world’s richest man

 2019 Announces split with MacKenzie Bezos (now MacKenzie Scott) after 35 years.
-Their divorce put a 4% Amazon stake in her hands, while he retained 12%
+Their divorce left her with a 4% stake in Amazon, while he retained 12%

 2020 Establishes Bezos Earth Fund, a $10 billion commitment to helping combat climate change

-January 2021: Despite adding an estimated $70 billion to end 2020 with a fortune estimated at $186 billion, Bezos is eclipsed as the world’s richest man by Tesla founder Elon Musk
+January 2021: Is eclipsed by Tesla founder Elon Musk as the world’s richest man despite adding an estimated $70 billion to end 2020 with a fortune estimated at $186 billion

 February: Bezos announces he will step down as CEO by the end of the year, transitioning to executive chairman